Pregnancy Diet: The Ultimate Guide for What to Eat and Not Eat while Pregnant

 Too Much Caffeine

-We know that research is mixed about pregnancy and caffeine, but most studies conclude that it is safe to drink less than 300 mg per day, which is equivalent to about two eight-ounce cups of drip-style coffee.
+We know that research is mixed about caffeine on a pregnancy diet, but most studies conclude that it is safe to drink less than 300 mg per day, which is equivalent to about two eight-ounce cups of drip-style coffee.

 Most people report feeling more energetic when they quit caffeine, and since coffee can often trigger heartburn, a common pregnancy side effect, we suggest limiting your caffeine consumption.